Looking for the table of contents for this Bible Study? Click here

 When you purchase a copy of the study guide you’re helping to support this ministry as we share the gospel with over 500,000 women around the world.

-Note: This download is only for week 2 of the study (Chapters 1 & 2).
-Come back next Tuesday for Chapters 3&4.
+Note: This download is only for week 5 of the study (Chapters 7 & 8).
+Come back next Tuesday for our final 2 chapters.
 There are 11 chapters (including the introduction) in total.
 Click here to view and download this week’s printable lesson.

 Darlene Schacht and her husband Michael live in Manitoba Canada where the summers are beautiful and the winters are cold.
 Together they’ve come to learn that relationships aren’t always easy, but that marriage, the way God intended it to be, is a treasure worth fighting for.